 It’s no secret that clever marketing has played a huge role in the BS surrounding SPF ratings.
 One reason higher than SPF 30 ratings appeared and stuck around was that it is easy to charge a consumer more for a product they think is better, higher numbers, better product.

-If like most people you simply believed that an SPF rating was liner, you’d be forgiven for thinking SPF 50 was nearly two times more effective than an SPF 30.
-Pretty simple math right, 30 + 30 = 60, so an SPF 60, must be twice as good, so O.K I will pay more for that extra protection.
+If like most people you simply believed that an SPF rating was linear, you’d be forgiven for thinking SPF 100 was nearly two times more effective than an SPF 50.
+Pretty simple math right, 50 + 50 = 100, so an SPF 100, must be twice as good, and you convince yourself it’s ok to pay more for that extra protection.

-Higher SPF ratings translate to higher prices on sunscreen, you don’t find SPF 30 products selling for more than the SPF 50, 100 equivalent from the same brand.
-The higher the SPF rating, the higher the price of the product, simply because we all have a habit of believing higher numbers are better representations of a products effectiveness.
+Higher SPF ratings translate to higher prices on sunscreens and not much else.
+You don’t find SPF 30 or 50 products selling for more than the SPF 100 from the same brand.
+The higher the SPF rating, the higher the price of the product, simply because we all have a habit of believing higher numbers are better representations of the effectiveness of a product.

-If you have been paying attention you might remember that the SPF rating is not a linear scale, higher ratings offer only marginally better protection with big jumps in the rating and is not an effective measure against the more harmful UVA radiation at all.
+If you have been paying attention you should remember that SPF ratings are not a linear scale.
+The higher ratings offer only marginally better protection and are not an effective measure against the more harmful UVA radiation at all.

 Thicker, Ickier and Stickier

-Reef Repair differentiates from most natural and chemical sunscreen because we spent a very long time developing a sun cream that applies easily to your skin without a ghostly whitening effect or thick oily covering.
-Reef Repair sunscreen is made so you feel like you are not wearing anything at all.
+Reef Repair differentiates from most natural and chemical sunscreen because we spent a very long time developing a sunscreen that applies easily to your skin without a ghostly whitening effect or thick oily covering.
+Reef Repair sunscreen is made to feel like you are not wearing anything at all.

 High SPF chemical sunscreens and many natural sun creams are by nature, thick and sticky, severely whitening, oily and usually feel pretty nasty on your skin.
-More than likely you’ll then only use a sunscreen when you really must because you want to avoid the negative parts of applying it.
+More than likely you’ll then only use that sunscreen when you really must because you want to avoid the negative aspects of applying it.

 A False Sense Of Security